intjelic/python-sfml/doc/sphinx/source/documentation/graphics.rst

          window.pop_GL_states()
          # OpenGL code here...

-      Note that this function is quite expensive: it saves all the possible OpenGL states and matrices, even the ones you don't care about.
+      Note that this function is quite expensive, as it saves all the possible OpenGL states and matrices, even the ones you don't care about.
 Therefore it should be used wisely.
 It is provided for convenience, but the best results will be achieved if you handle OpenGL states yourself (because you know which states have really changed, and need to be saved and restored).
-Take a look at the :func:`reset_GL_states function if you do so.
+Take a look at the :func:`reset_GL_states` function if you do so.

    .. py:method:: pop_GL_states()